marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 # CoAP Fields # {#sec-coap-fields}

-{{table-coap-fields}} lists the CoAP fields and subfields for which SCHC Compression has been defined or revised in this document.
+{{table-coap-fields}} lists the CoAP fields and subfields for which SCHC compression has been defined or revised in this document.

 | Field                    | Description                                                                        |
 |--------------------------|------------------------------------------------------------------------------------|